There’s a Sherlock Holmes line that gets repeated in nearly every adaptation verbatim. It’s a note from Sherlock to Watson:

 • get that first pitch out the door,

-• understand what your pitches aren’t landing while avoiding asking yourself hard questions about how much time you’ve really put into learning to do things the correct way, or
+• understand why your pitches aren’t landing while avoiding asking yourself hard questions about how much time you’ve really put into learning to do things the correct way, or

 …remember that whether you’ve made easy choices in the past or shouldered more than your fare share of struggles, even new decision once again gives you a chance to do the inconvenient things that move your story forward.